Our top picks for race day

 The Boathouse

 The clue’s in the name: this waterfront pub has the large deck terrace overlooking Putney Bridge, right at the start of the race course.
-Watch the race with a beer in hand, before heading inside and tucking into a Sunday roast, well-deserved after all that cheering.
+Watch the race with a beer in hand, before heading inside and tucking into a rare Saturday roast, well-deserved after all that cheering.

 The Bull’s Head

-The Bull’s Head’s private Melrose Room will be streaming the Boat Race accompanied by a canapé and fizz celebration from 2–4pm.
-Expect unlimited canapés and tasty Nyetimber English Sparkling Wine from 2–4pm.
+The Bull’s Head’s private Melrose Room usually streams the Boat Race, accompanied by a canapé and fizz celebration.
+Expect unlimited canapés from 3–4pm, plus a complimentary glass of Nyetimber English Sparkling Wine.